Call for Elected Leadership Nominations

 The Commission on Certification for Health Informatics and Information Management (CCHIIM) serves the public by establishing, implementing, and enforcing standards and procedures for certification and recertification of health informatics and information management (HIIM) professionals.

-CCHIIM is looking for candidates who hold one of the following credentials: CDIP, CHDA, or CHPS.
+CCHIIM is looking for candidates who hold one of the following credentials: RHIT or CHDA.

 The Speaker-elect supports the House of Delegates (HoD) and along with the Speaker, leads the House Leadership Team and serves on the Board of Directors as Speaker functioning as the primary liaison between the HoD and BoD.
 The HoD annually elects a Speaker-elect.